vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/1_Introduction_to_Indian_philosophy_and_VaisheShika.md

 3. During my epic tour and fieldwork to South India \(2015-2016\), I had the fortune to access several manuscript collections, with the aim to complement the work of my predecessors: Kaviraj, Thakur, and Isaacson’s philological criticism on both VSc and Sūtrapāṭha.
 To those students not yet familiarised with Sanskrit, this section also offers a thematic synopsis of the commentary itself.
 A comparable synopsis had already been given by Thakur \(2003\) but is rather an eclectic summary, for it presents the topics of Sūtrapāṭha and the system itself based on glosses extracted from other Vaiśeṣika commentaries, and sadly overlooks key portions of Candrānanda’s commentaries on topics that are important, such as mokṣa \(e.g. VSc 10.21\).
 The synopsis I offer here focuses on Candrānanda’s

-75  Isaacson, PhD, 1995, p.
+[^75]:  Isaacson, PhD, 1995, p.
 140.

-76 This project that Wezler propounds aims to trace an even earlier Sūtrapāṭha than that offered by VSc.
+[^76]: This project that Wezler propounds aims to trace an even earlier Sūtrapāṭha than that offered by VSc.

-* Introduction to Indian philosophy and Vaiśeṣika * 21
+{{21}}

 interpretation exclusively.
 As for Sūtrapāṭha, which will be briefly discussed in the second part of this chapter, I have brought into the discussion parallel passages that confirm that Candrānanda’s version of Vaiśeṣika aphorisms is as old as the 2nd century AD.

 Candrānanda’s’ commentary – whose *editio princeps* has been published at Baroda in 1961 by the eminent Jaina savant monk Muni Jambūvijayaji – is the oldest Vaiśeṣika commentary available at present,77 and its publication represents a landmark in Vaiśeṣika studies.
 Its importance has already been highlighted numerous times by both Indian scholars \(e.g. Thakur, Jambūvijayaji\) and Western ones \(e.g. Wezler, Isaacson, and Halbfass\).78 Though republished in 1982, the edition of 1961 should be used first as it does not contain the misprints of the second edition \(1982\).
 79 The 1961 edition provides a more reliable basic mūla-text, so much so that since its publication, it replaced scholars’ reliance on a later and vastly popular Vaiśeṣika commentary: Śaṅkaramiśra’s Upaskāra \(VSs\).
 The latter is an inflated version of the Sūtrapāṭha as well as a late \(Navya-Nyāya\) interpretation on Sūtrapāṭha.
 80 Yet, the reception of Candrānanda’s commentary among Vaiśeṣika students is still poor, partly because a fully annotated translation has not yet been available in English.
 81 To my own surprise, there are still scholars in today’s India who either are not familiar with the Candrānanda commentary or are simply not aware of the early composition of it, a fact partly due to the assumption that the ‘earliest text’ is not of much relevance to a living tradition such as Brahmanism.
 This only proves how familiar and close to heart the old philosophical reflection is to modern Indian scholarship.

-77 The edition of Baroda Oriental Institute, 1961 \(Gaekwad’s Oriental Series no 136\) is the printed edition I only use.
+[^77]: The edition of Baroda Oriental Institute, 1961 \(Gaekwad’s Oriental Series no 136\) is the printed edition I only use.

-78  I refer primarily to Isaacson’s ground-breaking textual critical work, his PhD thesis, ‘Materials for the study of Vaiśeṣika system,’ 1995, while Ferenc Ruzsa has provided a transliteration for the whole Vṛtti with multiple notes providing MSS variations \(his webpage is on [academia .e du](http://dx.doi.org/academia.edu)\).
+[^78]:  I refer primarily to Isaacson’s ground-breaking textual critical work, his PhD thesis, ‘Materials for the study of Vaiśeṣika system,’ 1995, while Ferenc Ruzsa has provided a transliteration for the whole Vṛtti with multiple notes providing MSS variations \(his webpage is on [academia .e du](http://dx.doi.org/academia.edu)\).

-79  I have had this edition in my own hand, at Wai, but here I rely on Isaacson’s expertise, 1995, p.
+[^79]:  I have had this edition in my own hand, at Wai, but here I rely on Isaacson’s expertise, 1995, p.
 355.

-80  I am grateful to Alexis Sanderson who – during my DPhil transfer examination – drew attention to this important matter; at the time, October 2013, I had little training in textual criticism and Sanskrit philosophy.
+[^80]:  I am grateful to Alexis Sanderson who – during my DPhil transfer examination – drew attention to this important matter; at the time, October 2013, I had little training in textual criticism and Sanskrit philosophy.
 This aspect is indeed important, for even today there are still scholars who keep on referring to Upaskāra as the main primary sources for Vaiśeṣika \(e.g. Gajendragadkar, 1988\).

 We thus recommend that – for a genuine study of the system – Candrānanda and Bhaṭṭa Vādīndra commentaries on Vaiśeṣikasūtra must be consulted and referred first.

-81  One interesting exception is the Italian translation of Arena, 1982 \(VSa\); but he only translates the sūtras; while for Candrānanda’s commentary, he provides his own summary and commentary.
+[^81]:  One interesting exception is the Italian translation of Arena, 1982 \(VSa\); but he only translates the sūtras; while for Candrānanda’s commentary, he provides his own summary and commentary.

-22 * Introduction to Indian philosophy and Vaiśeṣika* **1.2 MSS on VSc82**
+**1.2 MSS on VSc82**

 When Jambūvijayaji published the edition of 1961, he used only 2 MSS.
 83 He probably did not know that each of those 2 MSS had a further copy – preserved in Pune \(the MSS library of Bhandarkar Institute\) and another MS that has a copy preserved at Ujjain.
 Thus, there are 5 extant MSS on VSc, classified into 2 groups: those of a Jaina Devanagari Script and those of Śāradā script.
 Here, I only wish to list the MSS that have been used and already described by Jambūvijayaji \(J , Ś